 - Look at the list of certifications – there are only “Cryptographic modules” but not Products.

-- Read about security holes in USB flash drive with certified encryption.
+- Read about security holes in USB flash drives with certified encryption.

-We should say that none of the existing cryptographic algorithm gives 100% data security.
-It just extends time that is necessary for the third party to read information.
-Usually it takes quite a while so your information by that time loses its value.
+We should say that none of the existing cryptographic algorithms gives 100% data security.
+It just extends the time that is necessary for the third party to read information.
+Usually, it takes quite a while so your information by that time loses its value.
 But if to look at it from a different point of view the fact that the majority of encryption protocols and cryptographic algorithms are developed in the USA should put us on guard.